 The largest market is currently Asia with a mass of jobs available in China, Japan, Taiwan and Thailand.
 If you’re looking for somewhere a bit more niche and unexplored how about considering South Korea.
 The main requirements to teach are a 4-year degree.
-Megan found her placement in Seoul through eslpia.com and has been teaching there for five months.
+Megan found her placement in Seoul through ESLpia (no longer in business) and has been teaching there for five months.

 The experience has been so positive that she intends to extend her contract for another year.
 Her employer provides her with free housing and a monthly salary of $1 500 (£1000, 1 200 euros) which enables her to make the most of Seoul’s amazing shopping facilities and nightlife, go traveling at the weekends and put some money aside for savings.
 Another scheme, Pegasus, also runs a programme starting in February and September to teach in Korean public schools.
 Successful applicants are likely to earn around $2000 (£1 300, 1 600 euros) a month, alongside a free apartment and a $300 (£200, 250 euros) signing bonus.
 If this hasn’t convinced you yet, the hours are also shorter than working for a private academy and the South Korean government will reimburse your airfare too!